Dr. Martin Walton House: History

+William Pope died shortly after the purchase.
+The home then went to his daughter, Priscilla Pope, and her husband William Gorham.
+They are also buried on the property.
 The house was purchased by William Cook, a veteran of the Confederate States Army during the American Civil War, and his wife Susan, in 1866.
+Susan was the daughter of Priscilla and William Gorham.
 It was redesigned in the Italianate architectural style in 1870.
+The home stayed in the same blood family from 1845 until 2018 when it was sold.
 It was listed on the National Register of Historic Places in 1996.